SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Chula?

-For routine pumping, a permit is not typically required.
-However, for any repairs, modifications to the drainfield, or a full system replacement, you absolutely must obtain a permit from the Tift Board of Health.
-Unauthorized work can lead to fines and significant legal issues.
+For routine pumping and cleaning, no permit is required.
+However, for any repairs, modifications (like adding a riser), or a full system replacement, you absolutely must obtain a permit from the Tift Board of Health.
+Unpermitted work can lead to fines and significant problems when you sell the property.

 Can heavy rain delay pumping in Chula?